NG La Banda: The birth of timba

-The first timba album was NG's En la calle (1989).
+One of the first timba albums was NG's En la calle (1989).
 This was followed by No se puede tapar el sol (1990), and En la calle otra vez (1991).
 None of these phonorecords were released on CD in their entirety, but Ned Sublette's QBADisc label released a nine-track compilation in 1992.
 NG La Banda's horn section is affectionately known as “los metales del terror” or metals of terror.
 So important is the work of the horn section inside the timba format that this naming of the horn section itself has become common.

 "La expresiva"

 The track "La expresiva," featuring the lead vocals of Issac Delgado, is emblematic of the early timba innovations by NG La Banda.
 Departing from the rumba-inspired percussion parts of the previous songo era, "La expresiva" uses typical salsa bell patterns creatively incorporated into a Cuban-style timbales/drum kit hybrid.
 The tumbadora ('conga') plays elaborate variations on the son montuno-based tumbao, rather than in the songo style.
 The bass tumbaos of Feliciano Arango are busier than typically heard in salsa and Cuba dance music.